ouyangw/fansite-analytics-challenge/src/README.md

-Offline algorithm is straightforward: use a hashmap (maps from host to number of connection) to record how many times each host appears in the log file, and after processing all log events, use a min-heap to screen out the top 10 most active host.
+Offline algorithm is straightforward: use a hashmap (maps from host to number of connection) to record how many times each host appears in the log file, and after processing all log events, use a min-heap to extract the top 10 most active host.

 The hashmap gives a O(1) access time so reading all entries in the log file